 When you specialise in a territory or location, you tend to understand many things that can be taken for granted and perhaps overlooked when it comes to the interaction with the prospect on the property.
 So an ‘evaluation survey’ document has high value in providing a professional service as the industrial property expert.

 The survey document can be generic and apply across the region; it will summarise business factors relating to industrial businesses and the local business community.
-Having something in writing that is informative is of great importance to some buyers and tenants that we deal with.
+Having something in writing that is informative is of great importance to some buyers and tenants that we deal with in industrial property.

 - Banks should be located for business banking needs.
 Locate them on a plan for your prospect.